nguyengg/go-aws-commons/README.md

 Similar to [s3reader](s3reader), I wrote this module when I needed a way to provide progress monitoring when uploading files using [s3/manager](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/feature/s3/manager).
-I could have used an `io.TeeReader` passing an [io.Writer progressbar](https://github.com/schollz/progressbar/v3), but this will only accurately report progress on reading the file, not uploading the file.
+I could have used an `io.TeeReader` passing an [io.Writer progressbar](https://github.com/schollz/progressbar), but this will only report progress on reading the file, not uploading the file.
 As a result, I wrote this module with the explicit goal of accurately showing upload progress.
 See [s3writer](s3writer) for examples.

 ## Protect EC2 instances from being scaled down while busy